-As shown in Figure 4-4, the on-road heavy-duty truck category is projected to be the single largest contributor to regional NOx emissions in 2037.
-Off-road equipment, marine vessels, aircraft and locomotives are also substantial sources of NOx emissions in the Basin.
+As shown in Figure 4-4, the on-road heavy duty truck category isships and commercial boats are projected to be the single largest contributor to regional NOx emissions in 2037.
+Off, which comprise 20 percent of the total baseline emission in 2037.
+Aircraft, off-road equipment, marine vessels, aircraftheavy-duty diesel trucks, and locomotives are also substantial sources of NOx emissions in the Basin.
 There are both currently available and emerging advanced technologies for trucks, locomotives, and cargo handling equipment with the potential to achieve zero emission and low NOx emission levels.
 These technologies include ultra-low NOx engines, hybrid-electric, battery-electric, fuel cell-electric, and hydrogen fuel cell on-road vehicle technologies.
 Next generation hybrids can also serve long-term needs while providing additional fuel diversity.
-These could include, for example, natural gas-electric hybrid technologies.
+These could include, for example, natural gas-electric hybrid technologies for on-road and other applications, particularly if coupled with improved after-treatment technologies.
 Alternative fuels such as natural gas have historically helped the region make progress toward attaining air quality standards and are generally cleaner than conventional fuels such as gasoline and diesel.
 Given the region's need to attain air quality standards in a time frame much shorter than 2037, alternative fuels will continue to play a major role in emission reductions especially for the near future to meet air quality standards with earlier attainment deadlines.

-Include Ocean-Going Vessels and Commercial Harbor Crafts
+^{} Include Ocean-Going Vessels and Commercial Harbor Crafts

+FIGURE 4-4

-FIGURE 4-4 TOP 10 NOX EMISSIONS CATEGORIES AND CORRESPONDING NOX EMISSIONS (TONS PER DAY) IN 2037 IN THE SOUTH COAST AIR BASIN (SOURCE: 2022 AQMP SUMMER PLANNING INVENTORY)
+TOP 10 NOX EMISSIONS CATEGORIES AND CORRESPONDING NOX EMISSIONS (TONS PER DAY) IN 2037

+IN THE SOUTH COAST AIR BASIN